BTNDev/angular-navigator/README.md

 ## Extension Settings

 This extension contributes the following command:

 * `angular-navigator.switchTo`: Opens a dialog where you can switch to an other file belonging to the same component.

+This extension contributes the following keybinding:

+* `shift + a` to activate switchTo command

-This extension contributes the following settings:
+This extension contributes the following setting:

 * `angular-navigator.enableButton`: Enable/disable Angular Navigator button on editor toolbar.